Anwealso/ReLOaD/README.md

 # ReLOaD: Reinforcement Learning for Object Detection

-The University of Queensland
+Alex Nicholson, The University of Queensland, 2023

-Alex Nicholson

-2023

 ---

 ## TODO

-New Approach
-- Build an environment class and function that can replicate the internal state and progression of the igibson env
+- [DONE] Build an environment class and function that can replicate the internal state and progression of the igibson env
-- Plot this in matplotlib or pygame to visualise how it works
+- [DONE] Plot this in matplotlib or pygame to visualise how it works
-- Hook up the TF-Agents rl agent up to this and let it train for a bites
-- (STRETCH) Wrap it into a gym environment to allow for quicker porting of the agent code to igibson later
+- [DONE] Wrap it into a gym environment to allow for quicker porting of the agent code to igibson later

-Basic model
-- Want basically a 2D grid world simulation built in pygame
+- [DONE] FOV indicator lines for the robot
+- [WIP] Hook up the TF-Agents rl agent up to this and let it train for a bit
+- Save screenshots of the completed environment every couple of episodes
 - Add some walls as obstructions
-- Put in moving robot and static objects
-- Add trails showing path of robot
-- Save screenshots of the completed environment every couple of episodes

 Factors to include in detection function
 - Distance